GSA/ficam-federation/_plan/02_know-your-users.md

 >> * Consult the NIST 800-63 documents to understand what the applicable risk assessment profiles are.

-> <i class="fa fa-check-square-o"></i> **Identity Assurance.** Based on the application’s risk assessment, you should find out the credentials that will meet the security, privacy, and technology requirements for different types of access.
+> <i class="fa fa-check-square-o"></i> **Identity Assurance.** You should find out the authentication methods that will meet the security, privacy, and technology requirements for different types of users based on the application’s risk assessment.

->> * Stronger credentials that users already have such as a PIV for government users are better than just using email and password.
-As an example, you can introduce stronger authentication methods, such as multi-factor authentication, to enforce higher security.
+>> * Stronger credentials that users already have possess such as a PIV credential for government users are better than just using login and password.

+>> * You can introduce stronger authentication methods, such as multi-factor authentication, to enforce higher security.

 >> * Reduce redundant issuance of credentials while requiring the lowest level of effort on the part of the user.
 If the user already has a PIV issued by another agency, you can setup to accept that credential instead of issuing a new PIV.